TritonDataCenter/node-cueball/README.md

 - `options` -- Object, with keys:
   - `recovery` -- Object, a recovery spec (see below)
+  - `spares` -- Number, number of spares wanted in the pool per host
+  - `maximum` -- Number, maximum number of connections per host
   - `resolvers` -- optional Array of String, either containing IP addresses to use as nameservers, or a single string for Dynamic Resolver mode
   - `log` -- optional Object, a `bunyan`-style logger to use
-  - `spares` -- optional Number, number of spares wanted in the pool per host
-  - `maximum` -- optional Number, maximum number of connections per host
   - `initialDomains` -- optional Array of String, initial domains to create connections to at startup (to pre-seed the Agent for quick user later)
   - `defaultPort` -- optional Number, fallback TCP port to connect to (default